GUIDELINES FOR HOSTING PRESBYTERY MEETINGS

 It helps to have three people available to handle the registrations: one for Ministers, one for Elder Representatives and one for Visitors.
 Then you can form three lines which seems to speed up the whole process.
 It is very important the proper registration sheets be signed.
 These sheets will be used to accurately prepare the Minutes and must reflect the number of Elder Commissioners, Ministers and Visitors.
 When they register, Ministers and Elder Representatives get the blue name tags and visitors get the red.
 (You may wish to have special name tags for your greeters.)
 The Presbytery office will provide nametags for Ministers, Elder Representatives and Visitors.

 5. Small Groups – Have rooms available for small group sessions.
 Check with the Presbytery office to see how many rooms are needed.
-Many times it is helpful to have extra Bibles, pens and paper on hand in each of the meeting rooms.
+It is helpful to have extra Bibles.

-6. Miscellaneous - Have a long table with two chairs at the front of the meeting for the use of the Stated Clerk.
+6. Miscellaneous - Have a table with two chairs at the front of the meeting for the use of the Stated Clerk and Associate Stated Clerk.